What is a plan

 - Filters: Your board's filter is a Jira issue filter (a JQL query) that specifies which issues are included on your board.
 For example, your board may include issues from multiple projects, or from only one project, or from a particular component of a project.

-Note that only the administrator of a board or a user with the Portfolio for Jira administrator global permission can configure a board's filter.
+Note that only the administrator of a board or a user with the Advanced Roadmaps administrator global permission can configure a board's filter.

 What is a plan?

-A plan is a roadmap of all the work that you manage in Jira.
+A plan is a roadmap of all the work that you manage in Jira Software.
 Work can be anything you're involved in — it can be the issues your teams are working on, the releases your teams have committed to delivering, and more.

-Portfolio for Jira can consume these work items from Jira, and then uses a scheduler to create a realistic schedule for your teams.
-This resulting schedule is based on relevant issue details that are logged in both your plan and in Jira.
+Advanced Roadmaps can consume these issue details from Jira Software, and then use a scheduler to create a realistic schedule for your teams.
+This resulting schedule is based on relevant issue details that are logged in both your plan and in Jira Software.

 This is how a plan looks like, with the improved interface: